GitHub App

 pull-request:

-title: "🌐 Translations update"
+title: "🌐 Translations update for v{version}"

 body: |